 By the time they became mothers, 22 percent of the females either climbed up or fell down the baboon social ladder.
 The team found strong evidence that the support of mothers and maternal sisters were behind these changes.

-Females who'd slipped in the ranks had mothers who spent less time with them while they were growing up.
-This could happen if their group split.
-If the mothers died before their daughters reached adulthood.
-The team saw this happen with a young female named Abby, whose mother died when she was two.
-Abby never achieved her expected rank.
-Mothers intervene on behalf of their daughters in any playground spats over food or mates, helping to insure their daughters’ place in the pecking order, Alberts explains.
+Females who had slipped in the ranks had mothers who spent less time with them while they were growing up.
+This could happen if their group split, or if the mothers died before their daughters reached adulthood.
+The team saw this happen with a young female named Abby, whose mother died when she was two; Abby never achieved her expected rank.
+Mothers intervene on behalf of their daughters in any playground spats over food or mates, helping to ensure their daughters’ place in the pecking order, Alberts explains.

 The team also found that females with more sisters were more likely to reach their expected rank.
 The reason: Sisters gang up on unrelated rivals.
 Older sisters help out their younger sisters when it comes to out-competing females from other families.
 However, there’s a double-edged sword here: The more sisters a female has, the less likely they’ll surrender their own position to the younger ones.

-Males, however, mate with multiple partners.
-Their allegiances are murkier.
+Males, however, mate with multiple partners, so their allegiances are murkier.
 They found no evidence that male or paternal relatives affect female dominance rank.[Via Duke University]